 Not only are financial professionals a supportive resource during tough times, but they can also be an asset during the good times.

 When you get a big raise at work, the emotional payoff is straightforward.
 But the economic considerations can be complex.
-Do you use it to whittle down student loans?
-Sock it into savings?
+Should you use it to whittle down student loans?
+Sock it away in savings?
 Or treat yourself to something special?
-By helping you plan for taxes and strategically budgeting the increased income, a financial professional can help you do all of the above with no guilt.
+By helping you plan for taxes and strategically budgeting the increased income, a financial professional can help you do all of the above with zero guilt.

 3. A guide to prepare you for retirement